US Should Divest From CCP-Linked Banks

 Commentary

-China’s international development bank, patterned after the World Bank based in Washington, gives Beijing influence over the bank’s 110 member states and anyone else lured by a piece of the Chinese Communist Party’s (CCP’s) largesse.
+China’s international development bank, patterned after the Washington-based World Bank, gives Beijing influence over the bank’s 110 member states and anyone else lured by the Chinese Communist Party’s (CCP’s) largesse.

-The bank has over $100 billion to play with, including not only from China but also directly or indirectly through co-financing from the United States, Japan, the United Kingdom, France, and Germany.
+The bank has more than $100 billion to play with, including not only China’s own funds but also direct and indirect funds through co-financing from the United States, Japan, the UK, France, and Germany.

 The United States had enough sense not to join directly when the bank—called the Asian Infrastructure Investment Bank (AIIB) and headquartered in Beijing—was founded in 2016.
 But U.S. taxpayer dollars are commingled with AIIB loans through co-financing with the World Bank and other loans funded by U.S. taxpayers.
 In those cases, Beijing is leveraging the hard-earned income of U.S. families for its own purposes.

 On April 20, 2024, the World Bank signed a memorandum of understanding (MOU) with the AIIB, following two other agreements in 2017 and 2021.
-The MOU lasts until 2029, supports the 2021 co-financing agreement, and lacks transparency by providing confidential addenda, which Beijing frequently uses to hide material to which the public would object.
+The MOU lasts until 2029, supports the 2021 co-financing agreement, and lacks transparency in that it includes confidential addenda, which Beijing frequently uses to hide material to which the public would object.
 This is fundamentally undemocratic and worse than a waste of U.S. taxpayer dollars.
-It is the use of those dollars against the United States.
+It represents the use of those dollars against the United States.

-The regime in Beijing initiated the AIIB to support the CCP’s Belt and Road Initiative, which, in turn, supports China’s international infrastructure industry, influence networks, and indirectly through port-building, its global naval projection.
-AIIB loans have funded BRI projects, meaning that any country that contributes to such loans, including through World Bank co-financing, contributes to the financing of CCP-linked initiatives.
+The regime in Beijing initiated the AIIB to support the CCP’s Belt and Road Initiative, which, in turn, supports China’s international infrastructure industry, influence networks, and, indirectly through port-building, its global naval projection.
+AIIB loans have funded Belt and Road Initiative projects, meaning that any country that contributes to such loans, including through World Bank co-financing, contributes to the financing of CCP-linked initiatives.

 The CCP dominates the AIIB through the regime’s 27 percent share of AIIB votes.
-That is enough, along with the votes of its partners, to control the bank and promote CCP goals like the displacement of the U.S. dollar as an international currency.
-This is partly why it wants to issue panda bonds in yuan to countries like Egypt.
-Plus, Cairo knows that it is less likely to get these loans and guarantees from Beijing if it allows criticism of the genocide against the Uyghurs, for example.
+That is enough, along with the votes of its partners, to control the bank and promote CCP goals such as the displacement of the U.S. dollar as the primary international currency.
+This is partly why it wants to issue panda bonds in yuan to countries such as Egypt.
+Also, Cairo knows that it is less likely to get these loans and guarantees from Beijing if it allows criticism of the CCP’s genocide against the Uyghurs, for example.
 So Cairo is silent and takes the money, and Beijing’s global influence grows despite its human rights abuses.

-While helping relatively impoverished countries around the world is a good thing, there are better ways to do so than through entities like the World Bank, AIIB, ADB, or AfDB that cooperate with the CCP.
-Given the CCP’s growing global influence, taxpayers in the United States and our allies need to be much more careful about how our international development assistance is used, diluted, or, in the worst case, hijacked against U.S. interests and American values like democracy.
+While helping relatively impoverished countries around the world is a good thing, there are better ways to do that than through entities such as the World Bank, AIIB, Asian Development Bank, or AfDB, which cooperate with the CCP.
+Given the CCP’s growing global influence, taxpayers in the United States need to be much more careful about how their international development assistance is used, diluted, or, in the worst case, hijacked against U.S. interests and American values such as democracy and human rights.
 Japanese, European, and British taxpayers should do the same.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.